-The root cause of almost all of these round killers stems from being focused on outcome instead of process.
+The root cause of almost all Mental Game killers stems from being focused on outcome instead of process.
 When you start to focus on outcome (i.e. the results of your shots and your score), you start to try too hard and the less you focus on what you need to do to achieve those results and it all starts to unravel…

 The answer is to have an awesome process that you follow throughout every shot on the course.
 So what does this process look like?

 To achieve this awesome process you need to combine 3 key ingredients (the 3 pillars of the perfect process) and when you’ve done this, I’m confident you can go from where you are right now, to the player to beat in the club championship and see several shots come off your handicap quickly.
 The great thing about learning this process is that it doesn’t require any change in your technique, it just requires some basic understanding and a change in your mental approach.

 This pillar is about what you should be thinking about consciously during your round.
 Over the years you’ve probably accumulated hundreds of swing tips in the attempt to give you a swing to hit the ball consistently straight.
 These typically manifest themselves as “swing thoughts” e.g. make a full turn, keep your head down, make a full release etc. For most golfers these come up a lot and although you might see something work on 1 or 2 shots, it’s ever long lasting.
 The bad news is that swing thoughts are crippling for a good round of golf and it’s one of the biggest reasons you don’t play to your potential.
 But fortunately, the fix is an easy one…

 In practice, you are allowed to have swing thoughts, it’s how we get better and make the right moves second nature and part of your muscle memory.
 But conscious thought about your swing will kill your scores on the golf course.